-Oh be still my little Halloween heart.
+Oh, be still my little Halloween heart.
 I’m completely smitten with this adorable crochet witch!

 We started the Tamingo Series with Rachel and now Sami, this little crochet witch has stolen my heart!
 Isn’t she just about the sweetest thing ever?
 I’m loving all the berry shades of goodness with just a tad of black.. which is respectable for every little witch doll, I think.

 When I was a young girl, my absolute favorite TV show of all time was Bewitched.
 Our heroine had a serious problem: trying to reign in her clever and efficient witchy tendencies to accommodate her human husband.
-But she often couldn’t help herself and with a twitch of her nose the magic would happen.
+But she often couldn’t help herself and with a twitch of her nose, the magic would happen.

 A few years ago, I bought the entire series on DVD and prepared myself for a charming walk down memory lane.
 I’m going to be honest right here and say that while I still love our heroine, my older, wiser self is glad we do a better job these days of encouraging young girls to be their true selves rather than conforming to a societal norm.
-I also realized that sometimes memories are best when they stay in the past.. with only the good, warm, fond things flickering there.
+I also realized that sometimes memories are best when they stay in the past, with only the good, warm, fond things flickering there.

 She’s such a fun make!
 Some clever color changes on her body form the base of her dress and panties.
-Then a quick skirt worked in the front loops of a row make for a fun and full skirt.
-If you’re looking for a removable dress, you might try making some adjustments to Rachel’s body & dress instead.
-This is what I love about this Tamingo series, so many interchangeable elements!
+Then a quick skirt worked in the front loops of a row makes for a fun and full skirt.
+If you’re looking for a removable dress, you might try making some adjustments to Rachel’s crochet doll dress instead.

 And let’s talk about this adorable crochet witch hat, shall we?
+I can’t decide if I like the hat brim or the witchy vibes of the crooked part on this cute witch hat.

 If you’re looking to learn how to make the best amigurumi, be sure to check out my Amigurumi: A Beginner’s Guide.
-It’s a massive 165 page ebook of detailed tutorials, tips and tricks (plus exclusive patterns).
+It’s a massive 165-page ebook of detailed tutorials, tips, and tricks (plus exclusive patterns).
 You can read about that right here.

 Let’s get started on crocheting Sami, the adorable crochet witch in our Tamingo series…